 - Cooking fat of choice

 - Preheat oven 350℉.
 Grease the wells of a muffin pan.
-A Silicone muffin pan works great.
+We highly recommend you use a silicone muffin pan for easy release of the egg muffins from the pan.

 - On medium high heat, brown the sausage in a skillet or pan.
 Once no longer pink, drain and remove from pan.
 Place on a plate with a paper towel.
 Set aside.